sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 expect(test.test).not.toThrowError()
 -->

-It’s a long function but I don’t see any benefit of splitting it.
-There’s only two levels of nesting, and the overall structure is mostly linear.
-Comments give the high-level overview and the necessary context, and based on them, we can skip blocks we’re not interested in.
+It’s a long function, but I don’t see any benefit in splitting it.
+There are only two levels of nesting, and the overall structure is mostly linear.
+Comments provide a high-level overview and the necessary context, allowing us to skip blocks we’re not interested in.

-Overall, I don’t think that splitting a function into multiple just because it’s “long” makes the code more readable, often it has the opposite effect by hiding important details inside other functions and making it much harder to make changes to the code.
+Overall, I don’t think that splitting a function into many small functions just because it’s “long” makes the code more readable.
+Often, it has the opposite effect because it hides important details inside other functions, making it much harder to modify the code.

 I> We talk about code splitting in more detail in the [Divide and conquer, or merge and relax](#divide) chapter.

-Another common case for comments is complex conditions:
+Another common use for comments is complex conditions:

 <!--
 let regExp = /y/